codekiddy2/Visual-Studio-gtkmm/readme/fundamental.md

 **DESCRIPTION**

 This file describes "fundamenal" setup that applies to all projects.
-There is no exception, steps mentioned here must be applied to all projects before doing anything else!
+Steps mentioned here must be applied to all projects before compilation!

 **One time setup**